jsoderborg7/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 Semantic HTML is basically tags that describe what they are/do.
-For example, the tags <header> and <footer> tell you what they are in the tag, whereas a <div> doesn’t give you any indication of what is contained within it.
+For example, the tags '''header''' and '''footer''' tell you what they are in the tag, whereas a '''div''' doesn’t give you any indication of what is contained within it.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.